 Urgent Care/NowClinic: https://www.woosterhospital.org/services/providers-wch-affiliated/nowcl…

 The City of Wooster Fire and Police offices and operations at the Safety Center and fire stations located downtown and on Akron Road are closed to public walk-ins, effective immediately.
-This will be re-evaluated on April 6, 2020.
+We are currently re-evaluating the situation based on the guidelines of Responsible ReStart Ohio.

 All police, fire and EMS services are in operation.